Maddyku/Google-ImageSearch/README.md

 # GoogleImages-Mockup
-GoogleImage Search Mockup App with React and CSS Grid
+GoogleImage Search Mockup App with React and CSS Grid.
+Coded Along with Stephen Grider's Modern React with Redux (2019 Update) Course on Udemy.

 Steps: